 This is a world of steep-shouldered islands, cliff-rimmed fjords, snowcapped peaks, and majestic glaciers.
 Even in the biggest population centers, such as Juneau, man-made structures seem to sit lightly on the land, invariably dwarfed by their surroundings.
 Lush stands of spruce, hemlock, and cedar blanket thousands of islands.
 The region's myriad bays, coves, lakes, and swift, icy rivers provide some of the continent's best fishing grounds.
-Many of Southeast's wildest and most pristine landscapes are within Tongass National Forest, composed of nearly 17 million acres—almost three-quarters of the Panhandle's land.
+Many of Southeast's wildest and most pristine landscapes are within Tongass National Forest, comprises nearly 17 million acres—almost three-quarters of the Panhandle's land.

 Southeast lacks only one thing: connecting roads.
 The lack of pavement between the area's communities presents obvious challenges to four-wheeled transport.
 The isolation and the wet weather discourage people from moving in.
 To help remedy the transportation question, the state created the Alaska Marine Highway System, a network of passenger and vehicle ferries, some of which have staterooms, observation decks, video theaters, arcades, cafeterias, cocktail lounges, and heated, glass-enclosed solariums.

 Southeast's natural beauty and abundance of wildlife have made it a popular cruise destination.
 About 25 big ships ply the Inside Passage—once the traditional route to the Klondike goldfields and today the centerpiece of many Alaska cruises—during the height of summer.
 Smaller ships (some locally owned) also cruise through.
 Regular air service to Southeast is available from Seattle and other parts of Alaska, primarily Anchorage.